 While Pitbulls have excellent working qualities, Bulldogs do not.
 Bulldogs were bred as companions and pets, not as worker breeds.
 Their stout and heavy bodies and poor health are also factors.

 On the other hand, a Pitbull Bulldog Mix will be far healthier than its Bulldog parent, and you can train them to help you herd animals or compete in strength competitions.
-Their intelligence and sharp senses also help them serve as drug and bomb-sniffing canines.
+Their intelligence and sharp senses also help them serve as police canines.

 They won’t make good guard dogs, though, as their friendly nature won’t let them see another human as a threat.